pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 ```
 Once you are done with this step, you are ready to dive into testing features.

-## Writing your first test
+## Building blocks

 Writing tests revolves around events and their expected outcomes.
 When you start writing the tests for your applicaiton, you must always think in terms of desired outcomes your app components wants to produce.

-### Building blocks
-Although the concepts are specific for Jasmine, they share many similarities with other behaviour-driven testing frameworks:
+Although the concepts that are going to be used are specific for Jasmine, they share many similarities with other behaviour-driven testing frameworks:

 - **Suites** - Are the top-level element of the testing framework.
 They accept a title (explanation) and a function containing one or more specifications.